+What do you do when God says no?
 Have you ever felt like God is ignoring you or not answering your heartfelt prayers when you’ve desperately called out to Him?
-Here are 4 things my friend Julie has learned in this kind of situation.
-Her post encouraged me, and I think it will be a blessing to you as well.
+Often times it’s hard to understand why God would say no. If you’ve ever wondered how to respond when God says no, here are 4 things my friend Julie has learned when God says no.

 Desperately, I looked up from our empty bank account to the calendar on the wall.
 It was the first of the month, rent was due, and we had no means to pay it.

 “Jon, what are we going to do?”
 I asked.
 We’d been praying about the upcoming payment, unsure how to handle the situation.
 We’d just moved across the state for a new job that fell through days after we’d relocated.
 We were now stranded in a new area with a new baby and no employment.
 And we were terrified.